mgnimbus/tf_interview/README.md

 Best practices for using Terraform include using modules, versioning your code, using remote state, and following the principle of least privilege.

 # 2. How do you manage secrets in Terraform?
+Best Praticies to utilise sensitive data

 Secrets should never be stored in your Terraform configuration files.
 Instead, you should use a tool like HashiCorp Vault to store and manage secrets.